thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 ## Creating the Abilities

-Abilities are the core feature of miraculous.
+Abilities are the core feature of miraculouses.
 They allow the miraculous holder to perform special actions.
-You can create abilities [here](https://snapshot-jsons.thomasglasser.dev/mineraculous/ability/).
+You can create abilities [here](https://beta-jsons.thomasglasser.dev/mineraculous/ability/).
 Select an ability type and fill out the fields.
-For more advanced creators, you can use a mod to add to the `mineraculous:ability_serializer` registry for more complex abilities.
 Once you have created the ability, save the file in the path `data/<namespace>/mineraculous/abilities/<id>.json`.
+For more advanced creators, you can use a mod to add to the `mineraculous:ability_serializer` registry for more complex abilities and use [Data Generation](https://docs.neoforged.net/docs/resources/#data-generation) to create the JSON files.

 ## Creating the Miraculous

-Miraculous are the main feature of the mod.
+Miraculouses are the main feature of the mod.
 They are items that can be worn and can be used to grant buffs and abilities.
-You can create miraculous [here](https://snapshot-jsons.thomasglasser.dev/mineraculous/miraculous/).
+You can create miraculouses [here](https://beta-jsons.thomasglasser.dev/mineraculous/miraculous/).
 Any abilities that you saved to the project will be able to be autofilled in the ability fields.
 Fill out the fields and save the file in the path `data/<namespace>/mineraculous/miraculous/<id>.json`.

 ### Tags

-Tags for kwami food and treats are automatically loaded from `data/mineraculous/tags/kwami_foods/<id>.json` and `data/mineraculous/tags/kwami_treats/<id>.json` respectively.
+Tags for kwami food and treats are automatically loaded from `data/<namespace>/tags/kwami_foods/<id>.json` and `data/<namespace>/tags/kwami_treats/<id>.json` respectively.
-You can create these tags [here](https://snapshot-jsons.thomasglasser.dev/tags/item/).
+You can create these tags [here](https://beta-jsons.thomasglasser.dev/tags/item/).

-Tags for miraculous and abilities are also supported.
+Tags for miraculouses and abilities are also supported.
-You can create these tags [here](https://snapshot-jsons.thomasglasser.dev/partners/).
+You can create these tags [here](https://beta-jsons.thomasglasser.dev/partners/).
 Mod tags, such as the `mineraculous:can_use_butterfly_cane` miraculous tag, can be added to in order to allow the miraculous holder to use the tool with your custom miraculous.

 ### Curios